cfsengineering/CEASIOMpy/doc/source/user_guide/getting_started.rst

 Test Case 3 : SU2 at fixed CL and Range
 ***************************************

-For this test case you can try to run the folloing workflow with the same aircraft.
+For this test case you can try to run the following workflow with the same aircraft.
 It will calculate the after performing a CFD analysis at fixed CL.

 SettingsGUI -> WeightConventional -> CLCalculator -> CPACS2SUMO -> SUMOAutoMesh -> SU2Run -> SkinFriction -> Range